pop-os/docs/src/navigate-pop/launching-applications.md

 ---

-## Finding Installed Applications
+## Browsing Installed Applications

 Installed applications can be viewed in the Applications menu and the Pop!\_Shop Installed screen.

 ### The Applications Menu

-The Application menu can be accessed from the Dock or by clicking `Applications` in the upper left corner of the screen.
+The Applications menu can be accessed from the Dock or by clicking `Applications` in the upper left corner of the screen.

 ![Launch Applications Menu](/images/locate-launch-applications/launch-applications-menus.png)